mojofunk/ardour-docs/bugs/untracked.md

 - When recording midi from a single channel the rec region displays data for all channels

-- Output latency is not adjusted for MIDI in portaudio backend

-- Midi ports are listed under 'other' in midi connections windows, I think they should be under 'hardware'

 - Disk space in info bar at top of editor window is sometimes red/invalid on windows(other platforms?)